 5. Related documentation

 6. Further information

 Appealing decisions or actions

-Tenants of Headleased properties cannot appeal if they are required to move from a particular Headlease property because the lease between FACS and the private owner has expired.
-This decision is outside the control of FACS.
+Tenants of Headleased properties cannot appeal if they are required to move from a particular Headlease property because the lease between DCJ and the private owner has expired.
+This decision is outside the control of DCJ.